-The Therapy Teams at Pond Meadow School include Physiotherapists, Orthotic input Occupational Therapists and Speech and Language Therapists who are all NHS staff based on-site but employed by Surrey County Council.
+The Therapy Teams at Pond Meadow School include Speech and Language Therapists, Occupational Therapists and Physiotherapists who are all NHS staff based on-site but employed by Surrey County Council.
 Our Nursing Team are also on site and know all the pupils really well.

 The teams are very much part of our school community, working in partnership with pupils, parents, carers and teaching staff.
 All the teams work to sure the health and therapeutic need of all pupils are met so they reach their full potential whilst at school.

 Speech and Language Therapy Team

 The Speech and Language Therapy team at Pond Meadow comprises of 4 Speech and Language Therapists (including a team lead) and 2 Speech and Language Therapy Assistants.
 Our primary goal is to support the class teams in establishing a consistent and functional means of communication for the children in the school.
 Springboard Assessment Nursery have their own allocated SaLT.

 We are part of the school team and work in close liaison and collaboration with school staff, other therapies, the nursing team and home.
 Intervention may be direct (assessment and therapy) and/or indirect (supporting school staff, setting of goals, training parents).